airbytehq/airbyte/docs/connector-development/cdk-python/README.md

 - HTTP APIs \(REST APIs, GraphQL, etc..\)
 - Generic Python sources \(anything not covered by the above\)
-- Singer Taps (Note: The CDK supports building Singer taps, but Airbyte no longer accepts contributions of this type)

 This document is a general introduction to the CDK.
 Readers should have basic familiarity with the [Airbyte Specification](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/) before proceeding.